divio/divio-cloud-docs/introduction/index.rst

 We offer multiple pathways though the tutorial.
 In each case, the same principles will be used for any language you use for your applications on Divio.
-We recommend starting with one of these tutorials even if you plan to work with a different language later, as the tutorials have been designed to help you become familiar with key when working with Divio.
+We recommend starting with one of these tutorials even if you plan to work with a different language later, as the tutorials have been designed to help you become familiar with key ideas and operations when working with Divio.

 The tutorials